Quantum Simulation

 Ph.D student in Theoretical Physics

-PhD student in Theoretical Physics working on nonlinear plasma and on cold atoms.
+PhD student in Theoretical Physics and member of CQTech working on Quantum Simulation and on Optimization Problems.